Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 #### Django

 I wasn't very confident in my Django project, therfore having to delete it all and starting again, after lots of tutor help and my fellow coders on slack I managed to successfully install my project for a blog and log in log out funtion.
 Also following the, 'I think therefor I blog', walkthrough helped massively.

-#### Intergrating Google Maps and Email JS into Django

-I had successfully install a Googele Map API into my project and an Sign up for a free trial email via EmailJS, however once I install my Django blog project none of my original functions worked, after some tutor advice and searching on slack and geek for geeks.
-I successfully managed to intergrate my API into Django project.

 ## Deployment